 Many people take passwords for granted but it’s foolish and risky to do so.
 After all, they’re among the easiest to crack, especially if they’re not strong enough.
 So, make sure that you don’t fall into this trap and set up a password that includes lower and upper cases, numbers, and symbols.
 It may sound like a lot of work now but you’ll keep valuable data secure in doing so, and you won’t regret it. customcornholeboards.com follows most of these to keep their business safe.

 Updating software is a lot more crucial than people think.
 If your applications and programs are outdated, you make yourself a bigger target for hackers.
 To keep this from happening, always take the time to regularly check for updates.
 In this way, you’ll add an extra layer of protection for your network and keep it safe from cyberattacks.

 There are millions of emails that are received and sent every day, however, a sizable number of emails that you receive could potentially be security threats.
 Beyond infecting the network with malicious software and causing data loss, cyberattacks can also be frauds and scams that can cost companies a lot of money.

 Because of this, you must always adopt best practices when checking emails.
 Discourage your staff to subscribe to any mailing lists that aren’t reputable using their business emails.
 Ensure that they stay cautious when it comes to attachments from unfamiliar email addresses.
 It will save you from a lot of trouble.

 6. Back-up your files regularly

 It’s a general rule of thumb to always back up any essential files regularly.
 In the event of a compromised network, you’ll be able to recover any lost data easily.
 It’s recommended that you keep the copies off of the site.
 In doing so, you’ll be sure that even if the servers go down, all of the information will remain safe.
-Instead of making use of the cloud server, try to keep hard copies of them on external hard drives or an extra machine.
+Instead of making use of the cloud server, try to keep hard copies on external hard drives or an extra machine.

 7. Invest in cybersecurity